nestybox/sysbox-ee/docs/user-guide/security.md

 These files are automatically configured by Sysbox during installation (or more specifically when the `sysbox-mgr` component is started during installation)

-By default, Sysbox reserves a range of 268435456 user IDs (enough to accomodate 4K system containers, each with 64K user IDs).
+By default, Sysbox reserves a range of 268435456 user IDs (enough to accommodate 4K system containers, each with 64K user IDs).

 If more than 4K containers are running at the same time, Sysbox will by default